Australian shepherds may pant a lot.

 Getting Too Hot

 Another reason that Australian shepherds will pant is if they are too hot.
-Panting is a dog’s way of cooling themselves down.
+Panting is a dog’s way of cooling itself down.
 If you live in a hot climate and your Australian shepherd spends time outdoors, you will notice them panting to cool themselves off.

 Dogs may also pant when they are excited, like when they see you pick up their favorite toy to play, or you mention going for a walk.